Efficient scenario analysis in real-time Bayesian election forecasting via sequential meta-posterior sampling: Introduction

 \paragraph{Structure.}

-The remainder of the paper is organized as follows.
-Section \ref{sec:2} presents the formal model specification and introduces the meta-model formulation.
-Section \ref{sec:3} details the implementation of scenario/sensitivity analysis through traversal of the meta-model.
-Section \ref{sec:4} demonstrates the framework through simulation studies.
-Section \ref{sec:4} also backtests the model using data from the 2016 U.S.~presidential election.
+Section \ref{sec:2} presents the data description, formal model specification, and the specific diagnostic scenario/sensitivity queries we seek to address.
+Section \ref{sec:3} introduces the strategy and details the implementation, by formulating a \textit{meta-model} paired with a sequential sampling scheme to traverse the meta-model.
+Section \ref{sec:4} backtests the model using data from the 2016 U.S.~presidential election.
 Section \ref{sec:5} concludes.